January 30 – June 6, 2026

 Product Strategy: Learning from and Developing Successful Flywheels

-1.5 Hour Live Online Session with Executive in Residence John Yurcisin
+Live Online Session with Executive in Residence John Yurcisin

 This workshop will explore the best practices of world-class companies and how they get their flywheels to spin, which will help you to think about sustainable product strategy.
 We will go discuss both for-profit and non-profit organizations – why and how they have developed flywheels, what triggers them, and how they are sustained.
 Learn the key elements to consider in crafting a flywheel as well as potential pitfalls and challenges in the process.
 This will be a practical workshop using real-life examples and offering applicable takeaways.

-AUGUST OFFICE HOURS TOPICS:
+APRIL OFFICE HOURS TOPICS

 Product Strategy